nalwayv/MyLeetCode/README.md

 - 1299\.
 Replace Elements with Greatest Element on Right Side
 - 1302\.
 Deepest Leaves Sum
 - 1310\.
 XOR Queries of a Subarray
+- 1315\.
+Sum of Nodes with Even-Valued Grandparent
 - 1331\.
 Rank Transform of an Array
 - 1342\.
 Number of Steps to Reduce a Number to Zero
 - 1346\.
 Check If N and Its Double Exist